-Our range of displays use either transparent acrylic or cured glass.
+Our range of Museum displays uses either transparent acrylic or cured glass.
 Each option has its own unique benefits so the choice comes down to your individual requirements.
 Acrylic is a more cost-effective option with the benefit of being safer due to the fact that it will not smash or shatter.
 It also features the best optical clarity with crystal clear properties whilst blocking ultraviolet light.
 This makes acrylic perfect for protecting objects that are sensitive to UV light.

 Alongside acrylic, we also offer traditional glass cabinets in a range of glass finishes detailed below:-

-- Toughened Safety Glass - This is our standard glass finish made from a toughened glass which is up to 5x stronger than standard glass.
+- Toughened Safety Glass – This is our standard glass finish made from toughened glass which is up to 5x stronger than standard glass.
 It is specially treated so if it does get damaged or smashed it will break into small, round pieces and not shards, making it much safer than standard glass.

 - Low-Ion Glass – This glass has the same properties as the standard toughened glass but features a low-ion content which produces a higher light transmittance and reduction in the green tint inherent in glass.